dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 "wow I will learn a lot" for a young single person who wants to acquire experience.

+Hope this article will help and make you feel a little bit more prepared for your job hunt.

+Feta Report <www.fetareport.gr> is a Greek podcast.
+If you like the subject matter and the flow of the article let us know and we will do some episodes in English.

 With the above in mind lets start.

 ## People